Sunday, December 1, 2013

 Preng Veng, Cambodia has brown fish owl and collared scops owl

 Nam Bai Cat Tien national park, just north of Saigon has brown fish owl.
-Best to reserve accomodation and avoid weekends and holidays.
+Best to reserve accommodation and avoid weekends and holidays.
 Take a Dalat bound bus and get off at Park entrance, then 24km by bike.
 Total time from HCMC c 4hours.
 A visa is required to enter Vietnam.

 Note fly into Tokyo.
 Fly from Tokyo return to Hokkaido.
 Then fly Tokyo to Singapore, travel overland to Saigon, then fly from Saigon to Tokyo.
 This trip works best if can purchase discount tickets between Tokyo and SE Asia.